 February 26, 2020 - On Malvo’s request two days earlier, the Supreme Court dismisses the pending case concerning Malvo in a one-sentence order.
 The order comes two days after Virginia’s governor signed a bill making juvenile offenders who were sentenced to life imprisonment eligible for parole after serving 20 years.
 Malvo is eligible for release in Virginia in 2022.
 His sentence of life without parole in Maryland stands.

 February 16, 2002 - Keenya Cook, 21, is murdered in East Tacoma, Washington.
 Her aunt was a former friend of Muhammad’s ex-wife.
-There is circumstantial but not ballistic evidence.
 After his arrest, Malvo confesses to killing Cook at the direction of Muhammad.
 In 2004, the state declines to press charges because Cook’s killing did not include the “aggravating factors” that would lead to sentencing beyond those already given.

 March 19, 2002 - Sixty-year-old Jerry Taylor is shot and killed on a Tucson, Arizona, golf course.
 Malvo is given immunity from prosecution and confesses to killing Taylor to Tucson police in October 2006.